chrisgurney/things2md/README.md

 Run without any parameters to see the full list of arguments available:

 ```
+--date DATE         Date to get completed tasks for, in ISO format (e.g., 2023-10-07).
 --debug             If set will show script debug information.
 --due               If set will show incomplete tasks with deadlines.
 --format {import,noemojis,wikilinks} [{import,noemojis,wikilinks} ...]